Credit Card Processing Fees And 5 Ways To Avoid Them In 2021

 Be sure to work with a payments platform that supports these initiatives to ensure that they’re carried out properly.
 Stax, for example, has a surcharge-friendly program that enables you to pass credit card processing costs onto customers directly through our all-in-one payment platform.

-5. Avoid Cancellation Fees
+5. Avoid cancellation fees

 Contract cancellation or early termination fees can be costly, especially for business owners.
 When you’re locked into a year-long contract with a processor and want to switch, you could face a steep fee.
 At Stax, our monthly subscription means you don’t have to worry about being locked into a contract for a year to avoid paying a fee.
 You pay a flat, monthly rate and can process as much as you want.

 Extra processor fees and hidden costs can bring down what seemed like a great deal on credit card processing, but you can avoid them with the right processor.
 Stax’s innovative subscription pricing gives you access to the direct cost of interchange.
-There are no extra markups or fees and you don’t have to sign a contract.
+There are no extra markups or fees, and you don’t have to sign a contract.
 Plus, our easy-to-read statements are transparent and clear on what you’re paying for.

 Your business can process as much as you need to without worrying about the hidden fees of traditional merchant service providers.
 That means no PCI compliance fees, statement fees, or cancellation fees.
 Put dollars back in your bottom line and take the hassle out of trying to find out what exactly you’re paying for and why.